aaronegolden/crawl/README.md

 # Coffee Crawl fork

 Crawl is won by lair.
-Therefor, coffee crawl is the first ten floors of crawl, then one floor of Zot.
+Therefor, coffee crawl is the first ten floors of dungeon, then one floor of Zot.

 The goal of this game is to make a 15-30 minute crawl.